waynelinks/webdock/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Components versions have been updated (if needed)
 - [ ] Automation pipelines have been updated (if needed)
 - [ ] Documentation has been updated (if needed)
+- [ ] Pull request has been linked to the issue
-- [ ] Work ticket has been moved to the "Code Review" column
+- [ ] Issue has been moved to the "Code Review" column

 #### QA notes